KaidenYu/Assembly/x86_64/hola/README.md

 we can see that there is no _start in hola.s(only main) the default entry point of the default linker script is _start

-how to check default linker script
+how to check default linker script: ld --verbose you can see "ENTRY(_start)"
 ```javascript
 kaiden@kaiden-X556UR:/home/assembly/Assembly/x86_64/hola$ ld --verbose
 GNU ld (GNU Binutils for Ubuntu) 2.26.1